pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-mipi_dsi_transmission.md

 ### -field TotalBufferSize

-The total size of the buffer that contains the transmission request, in bytes.
+[in] The total size of the buffer that contains the transmission request, in bytes.

 ### -field PacketCount

-The number of packets in the transmission request.
+[in] The number of packets in the transmission request.

 ### -field FailedPacket

-Failed packet.
+[out] Index of the first failed packet in the transmission, if any failures occur.

 ### -field TransmissionMode

-Transmission mode.
+[in] Transmission mode.

 ### -field ReportMipiErrors

-Report MIPI errors.
+[in] When set, indicates that MIPI protocol errors should be reported.

 ### -field ClearMipiErrors

-Clear MIPI errors.
+[in] When set, indicates that MIPI protocol errors should be cleared after being reported.

 ### -field SecondaryPort

-Secondary port.
+[in] Indicates whether the transmission is for a secondary port.

+### -field ManufacturingMode

+[in] Indicates whether the transmission is happening in a special manufacturing mode.

 ### -field Reserved